joreilly/WordMasterKMP/README.md

 # WordMasterKMP

 WIP Kotlin Multiplatform sample inspired by [Wordle](https://www.powerlanguage.co.uk/wordle/) and also [Word Master](https://github.com/octokatherine/word-master) web sample.
-The main game logic/state is inlcuded in shared KMP code with basic UI then in following clients
+The main game logic/state is included in shared KMP code with basic UI then in following clients
 - iOS (SwiftUI)
 - Android (Jetpack Compose)
 - Desktop (Compose for Desktop)

-### Remaing work includes
+### Remaining work includes

 - fix color status shown when more than 1 of same character
 - check if overall word is valid and show indication in UI if not